GOF Opposes HHS Regs Waiving HIPAA Privacy Protections

 Today the U.S. Supreme Court decided the case of Rosemond v.
-U.S.
+U.S., a case where GOF had previously filed an amicus brief.

 The Supreme Court claims that, in Solomonic fashion, "both parties here will find something to dislike."